sakuracasino/docs/src/roadmap.md

 The contract allows for any type of ERC-20 token as a bet token.
 The problem is that you can only chose one on the contract's contruction.
 What we can do is to create a different contract instance for each token; then, we will need to update the UI to switch between contracts.

 ## Multiple games scaling

+We want to expand our casino platform to more games, not only roulette.
+I think we can divide tham in two areas: simpler random games (like slot machines, blackjack, dice) and with multiple users like poker.

 ### Sakura Casino token

+For having multiple games, we might want to consider having a single token for all of them.

 ### Governance and airdrops
 ### Shared random
 ### Multiple user games